AriusX7/tvm-assistant-red-cog/README.md

 #### `-host <user>`

-Give the specified user `Host` role.
+Gives the specified user `Host` role.

 #### `-rand <roles>`

-Randomly assign a role from the pool to a person with the `Player` role.
+Randomly assigns a role from the pool to a person with the `Player` role.
 The command should follow the pattern used in this example: `-rand role1, role2, role3, ...`.
 Number of players should be equal to number of roles.
 You can duplicate roles.

 #### `-players`

-List all members with `Player` role.
+Lists all members with `Player` role.

 #### `-replacements`

-List all members with `Replacement` role.
+Lists all members with `Replacement` role.

 #### `-kill <user>`

-Kill a player by automatically removing player role and adding the dead player role.
+Kills a player by automatically removing player role and adding the dead player role.

 #### `-synctotal`